Neurotech Has Its Own Ethical Considerations Outside the AI Ethics Landscape

 The AI bandwagon is here and the technology holds great promise.

 But it's crucial to keep an ongoing, close eye on a much wider array of ethical issues and challenges, especially when we're talking about exploiting the mechanics of human brain functioning to develop profitable and non-medicinal technologies that, by and large, don't always set out to enhance or complement our thinking.
-In fact, there are too many AI scenarios that set out instead to reduce, compete (and in some contexts, replace) significant human cognitive activity.
+Instead, there are too many AI scenarios that set out to reduce, compete (and in some contexts, replace) significant human cognitive activity.

 Postscript